last-ent/last-ent.github.io/posts/introduction-to-adts-algebraic-data-types.md

 ```

-That's awesome but it is not so straightforward to make sense of how or which data is flowing through where in the program:
+That's awesome but it is not so straightforward to make sense of how or what data is flowing through where in the program:

 ```scala